Slice N Serves

 • Roasted chickpeas

-Avoid asking children to try new foods.
-Simply allow exposure.
+Parent Strategy: Avoid asking children to try new foods.
+Allow exposure.
 Even touching, smelling, or looking at new foods can help increase acceptance over time.

 5. The Sweet Treat Dessert Board